SOunit/aws-certified-developer-associate-dva-c01/17-elastic-beanstalk/173-intro.md

-- elastic-beanstalk allow us to deploy
+- elastic-beanstalk allow us to deploy easily
+- so far, there's a lot of manual work